-Although some people say that butter makes everything better, it also adds a whopping 1,600 calories and 177 grams of fat for every cup you use while baking.
-Fats such as butter are typically used to add tenderness and moisture to breads, muffins, cakes cookies and other baked goods.
+Although some people say that butter makes everything better, it also adds 1,600 calories and 177 grams of fat for every cup.
+Fats like butter are typically used to add tenderness and moisture to breads, muffins, cakes cookies and other baked goods.

 Don't be afraid of trial and error; experimenting is usually the best way to find the right ratio for the recipe.
 Some baked goods may need to have a tablespoon or two of butter added back into it in order to get the best results.

-Bananas are sweeter than butter, so you can usually use less sugar than the recipe requires.
+Bananas are sweeter than butter, so you can usually also use less sugar than the recipe requires.
 Additionally, since you're eliminating the fat in the recipe, you should also use half the amount of eggs, or replace whole eggs with egg whites to keep your baked goods tender.

 To keep your cakes and muffins from drying out, reduce your oven temperature by roughly 25 degrees Fahrenheit to preserve moistness.